MasterCraft Boat (NASDAQ:MCFT) Issues FY 2023 Earnings Guidance

-MasterCraft Boat (NASDAQ:MCFT – Get Rating) last released its quarterly earnings results on Thursday, September 8th.
-The company reported $1.77 EPS for the quarter, topping the consensus estimate of $1.46 by $0.31.
-MasterCraft Boat had a return on equity of 62.88% and a net margin of 8.22%.
-During the same quarter last year, the firm posted $0.94 EPS.
-On average, research analysts predict that MasterCraft Boat will post 4.24 EPS for the current fiscal year.
+MasterCraft Boat (NASDAQ:MCFT – Get Rating) last released its earnings results on Thursday, September 8th.
+The company reported $1.77 earnings per share for the quarter, beating analysts’ consensus estimates of $1.46 by $0.31.
+MasterCraft Boat had a net margin of 8.22% and a return on equity of 62.88%.
+During the same period in the prior year, the company earned $0.94 earnings per share.
+Research analysts anticipate that MasterCraft Boat will post 4.24 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Group One Trading L.P. raised its position in shares of MasterCraft Boat by 55.9% during the 1st quarter.
-Group One Trading L.P. now owns 1,394 shares of the company’s stock valued at $34,000 after acquiring an additional 500 shares in the last quarter.
-Lazard Asset Management LLC raised its position in shares of MasterCraft Boat by 88.5% during the 1st quarter.
-Lazard Asset Management LLC now owns 3,408 shares of the company’s stock valued at $83,000 after acquiring an additional 1,600 shares in the last quarter.
-MetLife Investment Management LLC grew its stake in MasterCraft Boat by 67.7% during the 1st quarter.
-MetLife Investment Management LLC now owns 8,982 shares of the company’s stock worth $221,000 after buying an additional 3,626 shares during the last quarter.
-Bank of America Corp DE grew its stake in MasterCraft Boat by 41.7% during the 1st quarter.
-Bank of America Corp DE now owns 14,315 shares of the company’s stock worth $352,000 after buying an additional 4,211 shares during the last quarter.
-Finally, Renaissance Technologies LLC grew its stake in MasterCraft Boat by 66.7% during the 1st quarter.
-Renaissance Technologies LLC now owns 16,500 shares of the company’s stock worth $406,000 after buying an additional 6,600 shares during the last quarter.
-89.33% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in MCFT.
+Divisar Capital Management LLC raised its position in shares of MasterCraft Boat by 12.0% in the 1st quarter.
+Divisar Capital Management LLC now owns 1,213,023 shares of the company’s stock valued at $29,852,000 after buying an additional 130,333 shares in the last quarter.
+Millennium Management LLC increased its position in MasterCraft Boat by 890.3% during the 2nd quarter.
+Millennium Management LLC now owns 121,142 shares of the company’s stock worth $2,550,000 after purchasing an additional 108,909 shares in the last quarter.
+Wellington Management Group LLP increased its position in MasterCraft Boat by 39.4% during the 1st quarter.
+Wellington Management Group LLP now owns 372,400 shares of the company’s stock worth $9,165,000 after purchasing an additional 105,300 shares in the last quarter.
+Invesco Ltd. increased its position in MasterCraft Boat by 204.9% during the 1st quarter.
+Invesco Ltd. now owns 88,388 shares of the company’s stock worth $2,175,000 after purchasing an additional 59,396 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. increased its position in MasterCraft Boat by 130.8% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 83,149 shares of the company’s stock worth $1,751,000 after purchasing an additional 47,129 shares in the last quarter.
+89.33% of the stock is currently owned by institutional investors and hedge funds.

 MasterCraft Boat Company Profile